emerywebster/emerywebster.github.io/work/sendgrid.md

 Next, I want to shift into the following:

 1. Ideation/brainstorming (whiteboarding session with colleagues, stakeholders)
-2. Hypothesize potential solutions to test (refine the whiteboarding session into wireframes, shareable documentation, or initial mocks)
+2. Hypothesize potential solutions to test (refine output from the whiteboarding session into mid-to-high fidelity mockups)
-3. Build interactive prototypes (in this case, we don't need to use anything overly complex).
+3. Build interactive prototypes to test on prospects and customers
 4. Test potential solutions to validate/refine/iterate
-5. Push to production and begin gathering real customer data
+5. Push our solutions to market and begin measuring customer data
-6. Continue to measure and iterate the solution as necessary
+6. Monitor and iterate the solution as necessary

-During the whiteboarding discussion, we also decide that there’s an opportunity to also improve the usability of the _Preview_ feature.
-One option is to add a ‘Send Test’ icon to the right of the other three preview options, and also add a hover-state tooltip for context (perhaps during user testing we learn that there’s pretty low recognition for the fact that those icons actual represent preview actions).
+During the whiteboarding discussion, the team may notice that there’s an opportunity to improve the usability of the _preview_ features as part of this solution.
+One concept is to add a ‘Send Test’ icon into the app's header (alongside the _preview_ options) and add a tooltip hover-state (perhaps during user testing we learn that there’s pretty low recognition for the fact that those icons actual represent preview actions).

 A high-fidelity mock of this concept might look something like this: